Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the AFOSR/AFRL Center of Excellence in Assimilation of Flow Features in Compressible Reacting Flows (Grant No. FA9550-25-1-0011).
+Matthias Morzfeld is supported by the U.S. ONR Grant N000142512298.
 The authors gratefully acknowledge Prof. Kevin Wang, Dr. Xuning Zhao, and Dr. Wentao Ma for their assistance with the \texttt{M2C} solver.
 The authors also thank Rahul Jain, Ruben Fernandez, and Prof. Venkat Raman for valuable discussions on the application context related to rotating detonation engines.
 This work used computational resources provided by the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program through allocation PHY250246, and was carried out on Anvil at Purdue University.